-With some clever thinking and a little inspiration achieving a designer look to the bathroom for less is easy to do.
-Here we share some useful ideas on how to get designer bathroom style without splashing the cash.
+With some clever thinking and a little inspiration adding designer style to your bathroom is easier than you may think.
+Here we share some useful ideas, tips and advice on how to get designer bathroom style without splashing the cash.

 Double up on basins

 Reflective surfaces such as metallic, mirror and iridescent finishes create opulence in the bathroom and bounce the light around to enhance a sense of space.
 Think about grouping a collection of small, different mirrors together, rather than fitting a large, expensive one.

 Vanity units with glossy finishes are also ideal, plus you’ll have somewhere to keep toiletries neatly hidden away too.

 Install statement flooring